Types of Chickadees in the United States! (5 species)

 Look for them in a wide variety of habitats across the southeast.
 You should be able to spot Carolina Chickadees in the United States in deciduous and mixed woodlands and swampy areas.
 They also adapt well to humans and are extremely common in parks and suburban and urban backyards!

 Like most chickadees, they are intensely curious and intelligent.
-Try attracting them to your backyard by offering a mixture of sunflower, peanuts, and suet.
+Try attracting them to your backyard by offering a mixture of sunflower seeds, peanuts, and suet.
 Because of their small size and acrobatic abilities, they can use almost every type of bird feeder.

 What sounds do Carolina Chickadees make?